 Maintenance management involves many complicated planning, scheduling and management tasks.
-Developing an effective maintenance program requires the right resources, the right organizational support, the right feed back, the right business practices and much more.
+Developing an effective maintenance program requires the right resources, the right organizational support, the right feedback, the right business practices and much more.
 But if you take a look at the processes you are currently using and your current staff, you may find that tweaking your maintenance program might be all that you really need.
-This includes the helpful addition of a CMMS software like the one from FaciliWorks by CyberMetrics.
+This includes the helpful addition of a CMMS software like FaciliWorks by CyberMetrics.

-Having the support of your organization to change processes and workers job descriptions is not always easy.
-But it is a much more reasonable request if you present the data to back up your plan to reorganize and implement new processes and software.
-Clearly showing the data from study after study proving that a team of ten will turn out as much work as a team of fifteen when they have the benefit of a scheduling and planning manager with CMMS software makes the choice easy.
-The clear and precise numbers speak much more to other managers rather than theories on labor distribution and time study.
+Having the support of your organization to change processes and workers’ job descriptions is not always easy, but it’s a much more reasonable request if you present the data to back up your plan to reorganize and implement new processes and software.
+Clearly showing the data from study after study proving that a team of ten will turn out as much work as a team of fifteen when they have the benefit of a scheduling and planning manager like CMMS software makes the choice easy.
+The clear and precise numbers speak much more to managers rather than theories on labor distribution and time study.

 Having new processes in place for an entire maintenance management team or division can at first seem like creating more issues than it was intended to fix.
-But as the maintenance staff become familiar with their roles, the work flow and the maintenance management software like FaciliWorks, production will improve to the expected levels.
-Change is never easy but a willingness to implement new process and fine tune it will allow your facilities maintenance management team to develop a successful standard practice that will be able to grow and scale to meet the growth of your company.
+But as the maintenance staff become familiar with their roles, their workflow and maintenance management software like FaciliWorks, production will improve to the expected levels.
+Change is never easy, but a willingness to implement new process and fine tune it will allow your facility’s maintenance management team to develop a successful standard practice that will be able to grow and scale to meet the growth of your company.